zaproxy/zap-api-docs/source/includes/contributing.md

 ## Documentation Style

-This style guide provides a set of editorial guidelines for anyone writing documentation for OWASP ZAP.
+This style guide provides a set of editorial guidelines for anyone writing documentation for ZAP.

 ### General Guidelines